SegzAyo/Shop_Bata/README.md

 * Sign up on Heroku and create app to host the project code
 * Create a free plan of  PosgreSQL database
+* Install dj-database-url and psycho2-binary
 * Setup the setting of the database on settings.py
 * Install all necessary plugins and freeze requirements.txt to ensure heroku runs properly
 * Ensure all sensitive key are save in .env or env.py and also ensure they are saved on environment variable in Heroku.
+See requirements.txt
 * Connect Heroku to repository on Heroku for automatic deployment.
 * Create AWS account and open S3, create group user and generate policy
 * Create S3 bucket to hold all the static and image files.
 * Connect S3 to repository and Heroku with AWS keys.
 * Commit and push from your repository, and confirm your images and static are loadrd on AWS.
+* To run on gitpod ensure all the plugin listed on requirements.txt is installed and DEVELOP equals True
+* Ensure all fixtures are loaded with 'python3 manage.py loaddata <fixturename>'
+* Ensure all models are migrated when created and also after any chenges are made on them.

 ## Credits
 ### Media
-* All product images and urls use on this project were sourced from Zalando.se while the landing page image was gotten from https://tblon.com/blogs/news/wingtip-shoes-relaxed-and-stylish
+* All product and image urls use on this project were sourced from Zalando.se while the landing page image was gotten from https://tblon.com/blogs/news/wingtip-shoes-relaxed-and-stylish

 ## Acknowledgement
-Shop Bata was inspired by Ado Boutique project,modelled after it except for the models, and some functionalities that were not implemented in Boutique Ado.
+Shop Bata was inspired by Ado Boutique project, and the templates and views codes were modelled after Ado Boutique with some modification, except for the models, and some functionalities that were not implemented in Boutique Ado.
 The following videos were very instrumental in implementing django;
 * [Animate on scroll](https://www.youtube.com/watch?v=ptfUwPJbGlQ/)
 * [Django pagination](https://www.youtube.com/watch?v=Z8MDdDyB_6A&t=447s/)